foglar/dotfiles/README.md

 - [ ] install apps specific to desktop (kdeconnect only for kde, if GNOME gsconnect)
 - [ ] gh-copilot cli not working
 - [ ] bat themes compile
+- [ ] config file forget and add some example one to other directory, create it on run

+## Theming features

+- [ ] bat theme catpuccin compile
+- [ ] btop config catpuccin setup

 ## Credits

+inspired by:
-- inspired by https://github.com/prasanthrangan/hyprdots Aesthetic, dynamic and minimal dots for Arch hyprland by prasanthrangan
+    - <https://github.com/prasanthrangan/hyprdots> *Aesthetic, dynamic and minimal dots for Arch hyprland* by prasanthrangan
+    - <https://omakub.org> *Opinionated Ubuntu Setup* by basecamp